← Benchmarks

 The score is straightforward: normalized benchmark score ÷ current retail price × 100.
 A GPU scoring 25.00 delivers twice the measured gaming performance per dollar as one scoring 12.50.
 Higher is always better.

-Benchmark scores are normalized against the Ryzen 7 7800X3D gaming test suite — a consistent reference point that isolates GPU performance from CPU variation.
-Scores are recorded at three resolutions (1080p, 1440p, and 4K) because the value ranking changes at each one.
+Benchmark scores are normalized to the RTX 5090 = 100 — the fastest GPU in the database sets the ceiling.
+Every other card's score shows its performance relative to that reference point.
+Scores are recorded at three resolutions (1080p, 1440p, and 4K) because the value ranking shifts at each one.

 Prices pull from live retailer data and update regularly.
 A GPU that's value-competitive one month may slip after a competitor price cut — use this chart to check current rankings before buying, not six months after.